MA in Theatre and Dance with a concentration in Teaching Artistry

-The Master of Arts in Theatre and Dance (Teaching Artistry) is a three-year, part-time program of advanced studies in theatre and dance, designed to provide specialized training in:
+The MA in Theatre and Dance (with a concentration in Teaching Artistry) is a three-year, part-time program of advanced studies in theatre and dance, designed to provide specialized training in:

 - research methods